Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 When checking whether the previous round had enough active participants, count our own proposer slot if this node is proposing.

+## Participant Diagnostics

+Proposals may carry a signed `observedParticipantsHash` for debugging active-UNL visibility during RNG/Export rounds.
+The hash represents the active validators this node has observed participating in the current establish round, including self when proposing.
+It also commits to the active validator view used by the node, so mismatched fallback/configured views do not collapse to the same diagnostic hash merely because they have the same size.

+Local diagnostics also log the same observed set as a canonical binary bitmap over the sorted active validator view.
+The bitmap is not sent on the wire; the signed proposal field remains the hash.

+This field is diagnostic only:

+- It is covered by the proposal signature and duplicate-suppression identity.
+- It does not participate in `ExtendedPosition::operator==`.
+- It does not lower the active validator quorum denominator.
+- It is intended to explain timing/degraded-network cases where commits, reveals, or sidecar hashes arrive late or asymmetrically.

 ## RNG Commit/Reveal Principles

 RNG proceeds through establish sub-states: